watch command in Linux runs other commands on a regular interval, then displays the output in the terminal. Here’s how to use it!

 Highlighting the Difference

---difference) option.
+--difference) option to view the changing output.
 This option will highlight the changes.

 watch -n 1 -d date